Variational Inference for Deblending Crowded Starfields: The Generative Model

+Rather than having a hierarchical structure, the prior parameters are fixed in this model: our goal is to produce a posterior on catalogs for a specific image, not to model the population over many images.
+Appendix~\ref{sec:prior_sensitivity} evaluates the sensitivity of the resulting catalog to choices of the prior parameters.

-\subsection{The likelihood}
+\subsection{The Likelihood}

 Let $x_{hw}^b$ denote the observed number of photoelectrons at pixel $(h,w)$ in band $b$.
 For each band, at every pixel, the expected number of photoelectron arrivals is $\lambda^b_{hw}(z)$, a deterministic function of the catalog $z$.
-Motivated by the Poissonian nature of photon arrivals and the large photon arrival rate in SDSS and LSST images, observations are drawn as
+Motivated by the Poissonian nature of photon arrivals and the large photon arrival rate in SDSS and LSST images, observed pixel intensities are drawn as